usnistgov/FIPS201/_FIPS201/frontend.md

 PIN SHALL be transmitted to the PIV Card and checked by the card.
 If the PIN check is successful, the PIV Card is activated.
 The PIV Card SHALL include mechanisms to block activation of the card after a number of consecutive failed activation attempts.
-A maximum of ten consecutive PIN retries SHALL be permitted unless a lower limit is stipulated by the department or agency.
+A maximum of ten consecutive PIN retries SHALL be permitted unless a lower limit is imposed by the department or agency.

 The PIN should not be easily guessable or otherwise individually identifiable in nature (e.g., part of a Social Security Number or phone number).
 The PIN SHALL be a minimum of six digits in length.
 The PIV Card SHALL compare the chosen PIN against a list of at least 10&nbsp;commonly-chosen values (e.g., 000000, 123456) and require the choice of a different value if one of those is selected by the cardholder.